 From the Bruce Highway, take Glen Prairie Road and turn left into Bald Hills Road.
 Follow this road north.
 Before reaching an old homestead the track veers north-west, leading to Charon Point.
 This road passes through private property so please leave gates as you find them.

-Charon Point Regional Park is rugged and has no wheelchair-accessible facilities or tracks.
+Charon Point Conservation Park is rugged and has no wheelchair-accessible facilities or tracks.

 Be well prepared and responsible for your own safety.

 - Crocodiles live in the Styx River and Herbert Creek.
 Swimming is not recommended.
 Be croc wise.

 - Wear stinger suits when swimming or wading.
 Marine stingers are most common from October to May but can occur throughout the year.
 Check www.beachsafe.org.au for the latest safety advice.

 - Tell friends or family where you are going and when you expect to return.
 If you change your plans, inform them.